KumananMahalingam/Proofr/README.md

 each line gets marked correct or incorrect in real time, with a short explanation when something's off.

-Originally a Next.js web app; now an Expo app.
-The web version's history is in this repository's git log — see [Migration notes](#migration-notes) for what changed and why.

 ---

 ## Features